ericabertolozzi/LunaApp/Labs/Lab5/README.txt

 Steps to Access Application:

-Step 1: Run Angular -
+Step 1: Run Angular in one terminal - cd LunaApp/Labs/Lab5/Lab4
-cd LunaApp/Labs/Lab5/Lab4
 Install the following:
 npm install express --save
 npm install --save-dev @angular-devkit/build-angular ng serve

-Step 2: Run Node -
+Step 2: Run Node in a second terminal - cd/LunaApp/Labs/Lab5 node server

-cd/LunaApp/Labs/Lab5
-node server
+Step 3: Open a browser and navigate to localhost:4200.
+You will see buttons to direct you to each member's front end page.

 API Description -
 For the external API, we used the Spotify API.